Version Controlled Cloud Backup

 I scouted around the Interwebs for a tool to copy my files and directories into a local git repository.
 I stumbled upon

-rsync – a good ‘ol (circa 1996) Unix utility to maintain a two directories on different systems in-sync.
+rsync – a good ‘ol (circa 1996) Unix utility to keep directories on a remote system in-sync.
 But it can also be used to maintain in-sync replicas of files and directories within a machine.
 Perfect!

 What about binary files?

-I also wanted to backup my databse dump.
-Since the database can get large quickly I decided to gunzip the dump file.
-Now I had a binary file that could become reasonably large over time and will be diff-ed and commited by git everytime I ran the backup scipt.
+I also wanted to backup my database dump.
+Since databases can get large quickly I decided to gunzip the dump file.
+Now I had a binary file that could become reasonably large over time and will be diff-ed and committed by git everytime I ran the backup script.

 Git LFS to the rescue!

-Git’s Large File System extension allows stroing the binary files in a seperate location and only commiting the latest pointer to the file in the git repository.
+Git’s Large File System extension allows storing the binary files in a separate location and only committing the latest pointer to the file in the git repository.
 This way it’s much quicker to clone the repository back as only the last revision of the binary file is downloaded.
 Plus, the commits look cleaner ✨.

 Putting it all together